 - In a large mixing bowl, beat eggs with milk, parmesan (reserving a couple tbsps for the top), onion, salt and pepper.
 Stir in potatoes and corn, and pour into a hot 10 inch oven-safe pan that has been well-coated with olive oil—make sure to give the pan a good oil brushing, up the sides as well.
 Sprinkle top with reserved parm.

-- Cook for 5-8 minutes on medium heat, until the sides are well set—pop into a 350 degree oven and bake for 8-10 minutes until fully cooked.
+- Cook the frittata for 5-8 minutes on medium heat, until the sides are well set—pop into a 350-degree oven and bake for 8-10 minutes until fully cooked.
 Broil for a minute or two, just until the parm bubbles and is slightly golden.
 Enjoy!

 A spatula will also help to slide the frittata onto a plate for serving.